|

 Down fethers: small feathers of the wing.

-Alula: feathers of the leading edge of the wing, attached to
+Alula: feathers of the leading edge of the wing, attached to the thumb bone.

 Middle primary covert: mid-sized feathers covering the wing.